William J. Hochul Jr.: DOJ report on employment rejection

+U.S. Attorney

-On December 23, 2009, President Barack Obama nominated Hochul to serve as the United States attorney for the Western District of New York.
+On December 23, 2009, President Barack Obama nominated Hochul to serve as the U.S. attorney for the Western District of New York.
 He was confirmed by the United States Senate by unanimous consent on March 10, 2010.
 According to the Am-Pol Eagle, Hochul is the first Polish-American to serve as a federal prosecutor for Western New York State.

+Later career

 In 2016, Hochul became senior vice president, general counsel, and secretary to Delaware North, a hospitality and gambling company.
-Hochul speaks frequently on topics related to corporate culture, compliance, and governance issues.
-While at the Department of Justice, Hochul lectured frequently, domestically and abroad, on corruption and other criminal law and justice matters.
+In 2024, he became counsel at Davis Polk (now Davis Polk & Wardell), in the firm's white collar defense and investigations practice in New York.
+As of November 2025, Hochul Jr. "advises clients on complex government and internal investigations, crisis management, communications strategy, risk mitigation and other matters."
+He is not a partner and makes between $850,000 to $950,000 a year from the law firm.

 Personal life

-Hochul is married to former Congresswoman and current New York Governor Kathy Hochul, who previously served as the county clerk of Erie County, New York from 2007 to 2011.
+Hochul is married to former congresswoman and current New York governor Kathy Hochul, who previously served as the county clerk of Erie County, New York from 2007 to 2011.
 They have two children.